-Self-neglect - is included in the most recent Care Act Guidance as a type of abuse and neglect.
+Self-neglect - is included in the Care Act Guidance as a type of abuse and neglect.
 It is defined as the inability (intentional or non-intentional) to maintain a socially and culturally accepted standard of self-care with the potential for serious consequences to the person's health and wellbeing.
 It includes a wide range of behaviours such as neglecting to care for one's personal hygiene, health or surroundings and declining essential support without which health and safety needs cannot be met.
 It includes behaviour such as hoarding.
-(There is new guidance for practitioners, the Multi-Agency Hoarding Framework, July 2018, to promote best practice).
 It should be noted that self-neglect may not prompt follow through under safeguarding by the Local Authority.
 An assessment will be made on a case-by-case basis.
 A decision on whether a response is required under safeguarding will depend on the adult's ability to protect themselves by controlling their own behaviour.
+For further information see https://sussexsafeguardingadults.procedures.org.uk/pkoox/sussex-safeguarding-adults-procedures/sussex-multi-agency--to-support-adults-who-self-neglect#s2894